Miorița: Summary

-The shepherd also requests that his three instruments—a little flute or shepherd's pipe (fluieraș) made of beech, another flute-pipe made bone, and a third flute-pipe made of elderwood—be buried beside his head, so that whenever the wind blew, the flutes would play and the sheep would gather.
+The shepherd also requests that his three instruments—a little flute or shepherd's pipe (fluierașa) made of beech, another flute-pipe made bone, and a third flute-pipe made of elderwood—be buried beside his head, so that whenever the wind blew, the flutes would play and the sheep would gather.
 (Note: So here it is indicated that the fluieraș is an instrument for gathering herds by sound in animal husbandry.
 It has been remarked that the hero Făt-Frumos similarly owns a bone pipe, used to summon his animal helpers.
 But the shepherd's flute (fluieraș, tilincă) is a musical instrument as well, accompanying the performance of the doina.)

 The poem concludes with shepherd's instruction for the ewe to act as messenger to his aging mother: she is to be told the same story, that he has gone off to marry a princess at heaven's gate (or marry the Black Earth in some versions).
 (Note: He will marry the princess "Pe-o gură de rai (at heaven's gate)", which echoes the opening lines of the ballad Pe un picior de plai, /Pe-o gură de rai", printed on a Moldavian banknote.
 This is translated "Near a low foothill / At Heaven's doorsill" by Snodgrass and "To the meadow's edge /To heaven's gate" by Latham.
 "On a low hillside /Where the heaven spreads wide" is how Newcombe rhymed the couplet, but the footnote indicates that the latter signifies "like the entry into paradise".)
 According to the shepherd's earlier instructions (to give to the other sheep), what will become of him is that The Hills will officiate as the priest, and the Sun and Moon act as his godparents—in other words, he is describing his own imminent death in veiled terms, completely allegorized as a Romanian wedding.